intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/QuickStart/index.md

     > ![](../../../../image/GitHub-Mark-32px.png)[View source on GitHub](https://github.com/intel-analytics/BigDL/blob/branch-2.0/python/chronos/use-case/network_traffic/network_traffic_multivariate_multistep_tcnforecaster.ipynb)

     In this notebook, we demonstrate a reference use case where we use the network traffic KPI(s) in the past to predict traffic KPI(s) in the future.
-We demostrate how to do multivariate multistep forecasting using Project [Chronos][4].
+We demostrate how to do multivariate multistep forecasting using Project [Chronos][chronos].

 ---------------------------